Menstrual cup: Developing countries

-Menstrual cups can be useful as a means of menstrual hygiene management for women in developing countries where access to affordable sanitary products may be limited.
+Menstrual cups can be useful as a means of menstrual hygiene management for people in developing countries where access to affordable sanitary products may be limited.
 A lack of affordable hygiene products means inadequate, unhygienic alternatives are often used, which can present a serious health risk.
-Menstrual cups offer a long-term solution compared to some other feminine hygiene products because they do not need to be replaced monthly.
+Menstrual cups offer a long-term solution compared to some other menstrual hygiene products because they do not need to be replaced monthly.